FabriBertani/Plugin.XamarinAppRating/README.md

 /// </summary>
 public Task PerformInAppRateAsync();
 ```
-> This method will open in-app review dialog, using the `packageName` declared on the `AndroidManifest` file.
+> This method will open an in-app review dialog, using the `packageName` declared on the `AndroidManifest` file.

 ```csharp
 /// <summary>